Mariners’ Scott Servais hits the reset button before win in home opener

 But when a similar rally arose in the fifth, and this time Nelson Cruz delivered a two-run single to break a scoreless tie, well, it was a cathartic release, both in the stands and the dugout.
 You could almost hear Dave Niehaus exclaiming about the old-time religion.

 “It was big,’’ said winning pitcher James Paxton, magnificent for a second consecutive start.
 “You could feel the difference in our dugout.
-The guys, the confidence level went through the roof once we started getting some hits, and some runs.”
+The guys, the confidence level went through the roof once we started getting some hits and some runs.”

 The Mariners went on to do a lot more damage, with the middle of the lineup — Robinson Cano, Cruz and Kyle Seager — combining to go 6 for 9 with two doubles, two runs and three runs batted in.
 Now we’ll see if this is the long-awaited breakthrough, or a mere temporary respite from the early-season misery.

-The truth is, as much as Servais wants to start over — and it’s the proper mind-set given the multitude of problems on the road trip — the damage is real.
+The truth is, as much as Servais wants to start over — and it’s the proper mindset given the multitude of problems on the road trip — the damage is real.
 The Mariners will now spend the early part of the season digging out of a hole, which means they can’t tolerate a continuation of their dry spell.
 Or another one of any length.
 Not when they’re playing catch-up.

 Servais said his message to the team, beginning on the dreary plane ride from Anaheim, Calif., on Sunday night after blowing a six-run lead in the ninth inning to the Angels, was that they “have to get back to being who we are.”